 No question is a stupid question for a first time buyer

-Ally Higgins provides a simplified summary of the conveyancing process and deals with common questions raised by First Time Buyers.
+A simplified summary of the conveyancing process and deals with common questions raised by first time buyers.

 Buying your first home can be a daunting prospect but choosing the right conveyancer will reduce the stress levels and ensure the transaction moves quickly and smoothly.
 This blog provides a simplified summary of the process and is designed to answers the most commonly asked questions.